pydantic/pydantic/docs/usage/models.md

 The root type can be any type supported by pydantic, and is specified by the type hint on the `__root__` field.
-The root value can be passed to the model `__init__` via the `__root__` keyword argument, or as the first and only argument to `parse_obj`.
+The root value can be passed to the model `__init__` via the `__root__` keyword argument, or as the first and only argument to `model_validate`.

 {!.tmp_examples/models_custom_root_field.md!}

-If you call the `parse_obj` method for a model with a custom root type with a *dict* as the first argument, the following logic is used:
+If you call the `model_validate` method for a model with a custom root type with a *dict* as the first argument, the following logic is used:

 * If the custom root type is a mapping type (eg., `Dict` or `Mapping`),